Historic 1925 Schoolhouse

 This flexible 2,000 square foot open floor space is used as our field station where muddy boots and dirty activities are welcomed.
 Located along Big Laurel Creek and adjacent to our wetlands this facility often provides support for aquatic activities.
 It houses our second commercial kitchen along with bathrooms, and showers that can provide supplemental service to the picnic pavilion and campground.

-Our 10 site and 15 person capacity primitive campground offers guests an outdoor alternative for overnight accommodations.
+Our 10 site - 15 person capacity primitive campground offers guests an outdoor alternative for overnight accommodations.
 It features a fire circle and is supported by showers and bathrooms in the Field Station.

 Activity Field